 (PT) University of Coimbra

 Delfim Leão is Full Professor at the Institute of Classical Studies at the University of Coimbra.
-He is Director of Coimbra University Press and Vice-Rector for Culture and Open Science.
+Former Director of Coimbra University Press (2011-2021), he is Vice-Rector for Culture and Open Science.

 (SL) The Research Center of the Slovenian Academy of Sciences and Arts

 Aleš Pogačnik is editor-in-chief and general manager of Založba ZRC, publishing unit of ZRC SAZU, holds MA in Philosophy.